-The United States Supreme Court has ruled that the State can tax non-Indian oil and gas production on tribal land (Cotton Petroleum Co. v.
+The United States Supreme Court has ruled that the state can tax non-Indian oil and gas production on tribal land (Cotton Petroleum Co. v.
 State of New Mexico, 490 US 163, 104 L. Ed.
 2d 209, 109 S. Ct.
 1968 [1989]).
-The authority of the State to impose severance taxes on Indian oil and gas production on tribal land was upheld by the United States District Court in New Mexico (Jicarilla Apache Tribe v.
+The authority of the state to impose severance taxes on Indian oil and gas production on tribal land was upheld by the United States District Court in New Mexico (Jicarilla Apache Tribe v.
 New Mexico Taxation and Revenue Department, No. USDC 87-922).
-The Taxation and Revenue Department reports that natural gas production and crude oil production on Indian land was approximately 4.7% and 1.1%, respectively, of total taxable statewide production in 2000.
+The Taxation and Revenue Department reports that natural gas production and crude oil production on Indian land was approximately 3.75% and 1.0%, respectively, of total taxable statewide production in 2003.
 Roughly 43% of the severance tax collections on coal production are derived from Indian lands.

-Chapter 171, Laws 1995 authorizes a credit against State production and property taxes for similar taxes imposed by tribal governments.
-The credit applies to crude oil and natural gas from new wells drilled on or after July 1, 1995, on land within Indian reservation boundaries on March 1, 1995.
-The amount of the credit is 75% of the lesser of State taxes or tribal taxes imposed.
-If the applicable tribal taxes were raised after March 1, 1995, then the amount of the State's credit is lowered.
+The Laws of 1995, Chapter 171 authorized a credit against state production and property taxes for similar taxes imposed by tribal governments.
+The credit applies to crude oil and natural gas from new wells drilled on or after July 1, 1995 on land within Indian reservation boundaries on March 1, 1995.
+The amount of the credit is 75% of the lesser of state taxes or tribal taxes imposed.
+If the applicable tribal taxes were raised after March 1, 1995, then the amount of the state's credit is lowered.